-Note: Sococo Spaces can be authorized to a Slack Team in a 1:1 mapping.
+Note: Sococo workspaces can be authorized to a Slack Team in a 1:1 mapping.

-Mapping a Sococo Space to a Slack Team
+Mapping a Sococo Workspace to a Slack Team

-To integrate a Sococo space to a Slack team, follow these steps:
+To integrate a Sococo workspace to a Slack team, follow these steps:

 1. Open the menu at the top left of the client, and select "Settings" from the menu.